JamesRobertHawk/AccipitusSite/chaosTheDevil.markdown

 mailinglist5: showSignup
 ---
 # A new retro 3D platformer
 Chaos the Devil is a 3D platformer currently in development which aims to capture PS1 golden day aesthetics and mechanics.
-Heavily inspired by titles such as Crash Bandicoot and Spyro the Dragon, Chaos the Devil embraces old gaming paradigms, graphics techniques, and limitations of the 90s to offer a whole new adventure!
+Inspired by the ps1 classics, Chaos the Devil embraces old gaming paradigms, graphics techniques, and limitations of the 90s to offer a whole new adventure!

 <br>